10 Best Kubernetes Monitoring Tools in 2024

 Better Stack offers support for your existing stack.
 Apart from Kubernetes, Better Stack supports Docker, Dokku, Heroku, Ubuntu/Debian, Vercel, and many more.

-Even in the free package, Better Stack offers real-time Live Tail, automated parsing, and visual query builder.
+Even in the free package, Better Stack offers real-time Live Tail, automated parsing, and a visual query builder.
 You can also benefit from automated data enrichment and log collection.
 Better Stack offers unlimited search duration, built-in Grafana, and interactive dashboards.
 When it comes to collaboration, Better Stack offers Google Docs-ish collaboration and comments with tagging available.
 You can also create team-based notifications and archive log fragments.
 Better Stack offers support for Docker, Dokku, Heroku, Ubuntu/Debian, Vercel, and many more.

 You can get a rather generous Better Stack package for free; advanced features are available in higher tiers, starting at $24/month.

-Main Benefits of Better Stack:
+Main benefits of Better Stack:

-• Well designed, Dark Mode UI and Grafana Visualizations
+• Well-designed, Dark Mode UI and Grafana Visualizations

 • SQL-like log queries